 dd if=/dev/mtd0 of=/tmp/mtd0 or nandump -of /tmp/mtd0 /dev/mtd0

-Again, there is no SD card and no USB on device this kinda leaves us with less options to transfer the files.
+Again, there is no SD card and no USB on the device this kinda leaves us with fewer options to transfer the files.

 I went back to Windows and tried to output the contents of the ROM to the console and then cut it from the logs of PuTTY, which I used to connect to the serial port.
 But this client has a setting that answers back to